kasper-piskorski/docs/pages/documentation/7-examples/examples.md

 ### [SQL Migration](./SQL-migration.html)

-A common use-case is to migrate existing SQL data to a Grakn graph.
+A common use-case is to migrate existing SQL data to a graph in Grakn.
 Please see the [SQL migration example](../examples/SQL-migration.html) for an example of how to use the migrator.
 We also cover SQL migration in a [blog post](https://blog.grakn.ai/populating-mindmapsdb-with-the-world-5b2445aee60c#).

 ### [OWL Migration](./OWL-migration.html)

-For more information about migrating OWL to a Grakn graph, please see the [OWL migration example](../examples/OWL-migration.html).
+For more information about migrating OWL to Grakn, please see the [OWL migration example](../examples/OWL-migration.html).

 ### Oncologists